BR0kEN-/cikit/docs/_posts/2018-05-13-platform-sh-fail-on-deploy.md

 ## Conclusion

-The Platform.sh is a good hosting with its container dedication and configuration flexibilities.
-However, as usual, there is a lot of work to do for improving the service.
+The Platform.sh provides a good service with unique container dedication and configuration flexibilities.
+However, there are some issues like this that didn't get an attention yet.

 I was also trying to use it as continuous integration tool but it really built in a way to stop you from doing this.
 For instance, you can't have Xdebug installed in some environments to generate PHPUnit coverage reports.
-If you are adding something, it'll be added everywhere.
+If you are adding something - it will be added everywhere.
 Everywhere means `master` environment too.

-The PHPUnit tests, PHPCS or HTMLCS checks etc. cannot be run during the `build` but can be at `deploy`.
-When the `build` has passed it means the application is ready for usage...
-I believe you've got the point - use dedicated CI instruments for achieving continuous delivery to Platform.sh and don't try to put everything to its shoulders.
-At the bottom line, it's just a hosting!
+The PHPUnit or Behat tests, PHPCS or HTMLCS checks etc. cannot be run during the `build` but can during `deploy`.
+When the `build` has passed it means an application is ready for usage, therefore failed tests won't help it to stay in the previous, working state.
+You even won't know something went wrong unless check the logs manually via SSH.

+Concluding the article, I would say it is better to use dedicated CI instruments for achieving continuous delivery to Platform.sh and don't try to put everything on its shoulders.
+At the bottom line, it's just a cloud service for web applications!